Pescadora Billfish Championship

-General Information: Entry fee is $3,000 per boat, early registration entries made/paid before December 1st, 2018 are $2,800 per boat.
+- General Information: Entry fee is $3,400 per team, entries paid before January 1st 2020 are $3,200 per team.
 A COSTA RICA FISHING LISCENSE IS REQUIRED, these can be purchased online or at Marina Pez Vela.
-This is an all female angler tournament.
-Male captains, cheer leaders and mates are permitted.
+This is an all-female angler tournament.
+Male captains and mates are permitted.

-Registration: Held at Marina Pez Vela on Thursday February 21 st , 2019 from 4:00PM to 6:00PM.
-One person from each team is required to attend, each team is responsible for knowing any rule changes made during captains meeting.
+- Registration – Held at Marina Pez Vela on Thursday February 20th, 2020 from 3:30pm to 6:00pm.
+We request that all team members are present for team pictures.
+Captains Meeting: One person from each team is required to attend, but all anglers are strongly encouraged to attend.
+Each team is responsible for knowing any rule changes made during captains meeting.
 NO EXCEPTIONS.

-Tournament Time: Fishing Days are February 22nd and 23rd .
+- Tournament Time – Fishing Days are February 21st and 22nd.
 Boats are permitted to leave Marina Pez Vela at 6:00am.
 Lines in the water at 8:00am, lines out of the water at 3:30pm.
 No lines in the water includes teasers, dredges, fishing line, leader etc… nothing in the water prior to lines in.
-Max of 5 rods.

-Scoring: All billfish must be released alive to earn points.
+- Scoring – All billfish must be released alive to earn points.
 Billfish release points are 100 for sailfish and 300 for marlin.
-All meat fish (dorado, tuna) are 1 point per pound, and do not count towards the aggregate billfish points… meat fish are their own category.
-All score cards must include the species, time of release, angler name and how the angler released the billfish (Hook & Hand / IGFA Release).
-Score cards and video must be submitted to the designated video room no later than 6:00pm.
+All meat fish (dorado & tuna) are 1 point per pound, and do not count towards the aggregate billfish points… meat fish are their own category.
+All score cards must include the species, time of release, angler name and how the angler released the billfish (IGFA Release/Hook & Hand).
+Score cards must be signed by the captain and the IGFA Tournament Observer and must be submitted to the designated room no later than 6:00pm.
+It is the boats responsibility to ensure that the card is turned in on time.
 In the event of a tie, the release time will be used to declare the winner.
-Meat Fish- if there is a tie in weight, the team who weighs their fish first wins.
+Meat Fish- if there is a tie in weight, the team who weighs their fish first is the winner.

-Communication: All releases must be reported to Radio Control via a VHF channel given at the Captains meeting.
+- Communication: All releases must be reported to Radio Control via a VHF channel given at the Captains meeting.
 Captains need to state the name of the boat, species and angler.
 Hook-ups must be called in 15 minutes before lines out.
-Radio Control will reply with the release time which needs to match the scorecard and video release.
+Radio Control will reply with the release time which needs to match the scorecard.

-Weigh Scale-Meat Fish: 2 fish over 15 pounds per boat, per species (Tuna & Dorado), per day can be weighed.
+- Weigh Scale-Meat Fish: 2 fish over 15 pounds per boat, per species (tuna & dorado), per day can be weighed.
 Total accumulated points per species (1 point per pound) will be presented with an award.
-Ex: Most points overall for Tuna, and most points overall for Dorado.
-Fish must be weighed in the presence of the weigh-master and angler, then recorded on a weigh-in form.
+Ex: Most points overall for tuna and most points overall for dorado.
+Fish must be weighed in the presence of the weigh-master and angler.
 No fish or anglers can be transferred between boats.
 The decision of the weigh-master is final.

-Conduct: The Tournament Director reserves the right to refuse entry to any participant for any reason.
+- Conduct: The Tournament Committee reserves the right to refuse entry to any participant for any reason.
 There are no refunds on entry fees.
 Cheating in any form is 1,000% NOT TOLERATED.
 If you feel the need to cheat or bend the rules, you are not welcome at the Pescadora Billfish Championship.
-Any person with a protest must present it to the Tournament Director by 7:30pm on the same day.
+Any person with an official protest must present it to the Tournament Director by 7:30pm on the same day for review by the Committee.
 By entering this tournament, participants agree to abide by all rules and decisions.
 The decision of the Rules Committee is final.